-As an apprenticeship is funded by the Education Skills Funding Agency (ESFA), who are part of the Department of Education network, there are specific funding and apprenticeship rules that must be adhered to.
+As an apprenticeship is funded by the Department for Education, there are specific funding and apprenticeship rules that must be adhered to.

 In addition to the 'rules' training providers need to be on the Apprenticeship Provider and Assessment Register (APAR).